zalando/postgres-operator/docs/administrator.md

 `PodTemplate` used by the operator is yet to be updated with the default values used internally in K8s.

+The StatefulSet is replaced if the following properties change:
+- annotations
+- volumeClaimTemplates
+- template volumes

+The StatefulSet is replaced and a rolling updates is triggered if the following properties differ between the old and new state:
+- container name, ports, image, resources, env, envFrom, securityContext and volumeMounts
+- template labels, annotations, service account, securityContext, affinity, priority class and termination grace period

+Note that, changes in `SPILO_CONFIGURATION` env variable under `bootstrap.dcs` path are ignored for the diff.
+They will be applied through Patroni's rest api interface, following a restart of all instances.

 The operator also support lazy updates of the Spilo image.
-That means the pod template of a PG cluster's stateful set is updated immediately with the new image, but no rolling update follows.
+In this case the StatefulSet is only updated, but no rolling update follows.
 This feature saves you a switchover - and hence downtime - when you know pods are re-started later anyway, for instance due to the node rotation.
 To force a rolling update, disable this mode by setting the `enable_lazy_spilo_upgrade` to `false` in the operator configuration and restart the operator pod.
-With the standard eager rolling updates the operator checks during Sync all pods run images specified in their respective statefulsets.
-The operator triggers a rolling upgrade for PG clusters that violate this condition.

-Changes in $SPILO\_CONFIGURATION under path bootstrap.dcs are ignored when StatefulSets are being compared, if there are changes under this path, they are applied through rest api interface and following restart of patroni instance

 ## Delete protection via annotations